 Join us for a comics and graphic novels workshops, where we’ll learn to draw a character step-by-step, learn the fundamentals of character creation, then create our own original characters.
 Finally, we’ll brainstorm for ideas and create original comic strips.
-For ages 5-8.
+Ideal for ages 5-11.

 I run lots of children’s comics and illustration workshops which always include character creation.
 I ask the group to think about the kinds of characters they like to read about or watch – are they adventurous, mythical, funny, crazy, scary or ‘real life’?
 I also suggest they come up with a character that’s simple to draw such as a ‘super slug’ as they’ll have to draw their character multiple times when they go on to create a comic or a picture book plan.